nishantjr/masters-thesis/thesis.md

         ii. **Intersection is the top sort of one component:**
             $[s_i]_1 \intersect [s_j]_2 = \{s_0\}$, where $s_0$ is the
-            top-sort of atleast one of the connected components.
+            top-sort of at least one of the connected components.

         iii. **Once component is subsumed in the other:**